Norma (constellation): Deep-sky objects

 Located around 4900 light-years distant is Shapley 1 (or PK 329+02.1), a planetary nebula better known as the Fine-Ring Nebula.
 Appearing ring-shaped, it is thought that it actually is cylindrical and oriented directly at Earth.
 Around 8700 years old, it lies about five degrees west-northwest of Gamma^{1} Normae.
 Its integrated magnitude is 13.6 and its mean surface brightness is 13.9.
 The central star is a white dwarf of magnitude 14.03.
 Mz 1 is a bipolar planetary nebula, thought to be an hourglass shape tilted at an angle to observers on Earth, some 3500 light-years distant.
 Mz 3—known as the Ant Nebula as it resembles an ant—has a complex appearance, with at least four outflow jets and two large lobes visible.

 Approximately 200 million light-years from Earth with a redshift of 0.016 is Abell 3627; also called the Norma Cluster, it is one of the most massive galaxy clusters known to exist, at ten times the average cluster mass.
 Abell 3627 is thus theorized to be the Great Attractor, a massive object that is pulling the Local Group, the Virgo Supercluster, and the Hydra–Centaurus Supercluster towards its location at 600–1000 kilometres per second.

-Meteor shower
+Meteor showers

 The relatively weak meteor shower Gamma Normids (GNO), which is typically active from March 7 to 23, peaking on March 15, has its radiant near Gamma^{2} Normae.